oer4sdi/OER-MetadataAccessVia-OGC-CSW/Storyboard.md

 The tutorial takes about 30 Minutes for reading and viewing the provided materials, downloading the software and for conducting the hands-on exercises and tasks.

+This OER is primarily designed to be used by students in Geoinformatics, Geomatics and similar study programs.
+It is also useful for students of other study programs and for practitioners who want to enhance their understanding of SDI concepts and technologies.
+Some basic knowledge of web technologies such as HTTP and Web Services is required.
+However, you will be able to follow and find links to further resources if needed.
+Your computer should have #.# GB of usable RAM and #.# MB of usable disk space to download and use the software for this tutorial.

+This Tutorial has been developed at the Institute for Geoinformatics, University of Münster.
+Authors are Tobias Krumrein and Albert Remke.

+You are free to use, alter and reproduce the tutorial (H5P content, Storyboard) under the terms of the CC-BY-SA 4.0 license.
+Any code provided with the tutorial can be used under the terms of the MIT license.
+Please see the full license terms (tbd).

+The OER4SDI project has been recommended by the Digital University NRW and is funded by the Ministry of Culture and Science NRW.

 ## Chapter 2: What is OGC CSW
 __max.
 5min__